bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 Before using the rich features of the command tool, you need to generate a keystore file by following the steps below.
 All the other commands need to load the keystore content before running.

 1. Export your private key from MetaMask and write it into a local file as plaintext (You can select "Account Details" from the dropdown menu of MetaMask.
-Click on the "Export Private Key" button at the bottom of the page.)
+Click on the `Export Private Key` button at the bottom of the page.)
 2. Generate a keystore by the "keystore generate" command.
 The `--privKeyFile` flag is used to set the private key file path, which is created by step 1.
 3. The terminal will prompt user to enter the password information.
 After the terminal obtains user's password information, the password file will store in the path `keystore/password/password.txt` under the home directory of the system or the directory set by "-home".
 Users can also specify the password file path by using the `--passwordfile`.